-Whether you need to remove the smell of cigarette smoke or that musty, moldy smell of old furniture, you don’t want to just mask the odor but you need a simple solution that disinfects in order to deodorize.
+Whether you need to remove the smell of cigarette smoke or that musty, moldy smell of old furniture, you don’t want to just mask the odor but you need a simple solution that disinfects to deodorize.
 If you are struggling to remove a horrible odor from old furniture, here are some fail-proof solutions to get any smell out of furniture for good!

-I love it when readers ask me questions about their diy projects!!!
+I love it when readers ask me questions about their DIY projects!!!

 When I see a question more than a few times, I make a mental note that I need to write a blog post about that topic.
 That was definitely the case for removing stinky smells from furniture.

 How to Get Odor Out of Wood Furniture

 Whether it’s removing that old, musty, moldy smell or cigarette odor, apparently several furniture rehabbers are having the same problem.
 Fortunately, I’ve found some simple solutions that work on the vast majority of smells.

 Perhaps the worst furniture smell I experienced was this girl…